 One thing York lacked in the early days was a shrine and the shrines of saints were a rich source of revenue for Medieval cathedrals.
-So in the 13th Century William Fitzherbert, Archbishop of York, was posthumously canonised and became St William of York.
+So in the thirteenth century William Fitzherbert, Archbishop of York, was posthumously canonised and became St William of York.
 This encouraged pilgrims to visit York and helped the minster compete with other shrines such as St John Lee’s at Beverley Minster.

 The Minster represents almost every stage of the Gothic style of architecture from 1230 to 1475.
 The Gothic style is most notable for its distinctive pointed arches and its rich decoration.